flanagancd68/talmidimway/content/commentary/revelation/2022-02-04-2-greetings-rev-1-1-11/index.en.md

         -   There is no such thought in Hebrew.
 If you don't obey, you aren't listening.
         -   Stern writes, "in Judaism, learning is supposed to lead to doing."[^2]
     -   In the 18th century, a Christian Hebraist named Franz Delitzsch translated the New Testament from Greek back into Biblical Hebrew, using forms and idioms the Old Testament uses.
 It is a highly educated guess on what the original Jewish authors might have said had their works recorded in their original Hebrew.
-    -   For Revelation 1:3, he used two verbs that frequently appear in the Torah of Moses – hear/obey (Shema) – שָׁמַע and keep/guard (Shamar) שָׁמַר.
-These are two beautiful Hebrew words that are rich with meaning and application.
-Talmidim keep and guard the words of Yeshua.
-Deut 6:3 is one example that leads into the famous "Shema Israel" passage, which Jesus quotes in Mark 12:29.
+    -   For Revelation 1:3, he used a verb that frequently appears in the Torah of Moses – hear/obey (Shema) – שָׁמַע.
+This beautiful Hebrew word is rich with meaning and application.
+Talmidim hear and obey the words of Yeshua.
+Most notably, the word appears in Deut 6:4, which is the famous "Shema Israel" passage, which Jesus quotes in Mark 12:29.
+    - *שְׁמַ֖ע* יִשְׂרָאֵ֑ל יְהוָ֥ה אֱלֹהֵ֖ינוּ יְהוָ֥ה ׀ אֶחָֽד׃
+    - “Hear, O Israel: The LORD our God, the LORD is one."
+    - Then Deuteronomy verse 5 continues, "You shall love the LORD your God with all your heart and with all your soul and with all your might."
+    - The "hear" is followed by a list of behaviors.

 [^2]: David H. Stern, *Jewish New Testament Commentary: A Companion Volume to the Jewish New Testament*, E-Sword edition.
 (Clarksville, Md.: Lederer Messianic Publications, 1992), v.
 1:3.